microsoft/pxt/common-docs/blocks-embed.md

 ## Rendering shared projects

-Leave the ``code`` attribute empty and pass the shared project id to the ``options.packageId`` data field.
+Rendering a shared project is accomplished in almost the same manner as the embedded blocks method.
+In this case though, leave the ``code`` attribute empty and pass the shared project id in a ``options.packageId`` data field.

-In html, you can use a ``data`` attribute to store the shared project id.
+In the HTML, you can store the shared project id in a ``pre`` element as a data attribute.

 ```
 <pre data-packageid="_HjWJo9eHjXwP"></pre>
 ```

-Then, read the data-attribute and pass it in the ``renderblocks`` call.
+Then, read the ``data-packageid`` attribute and pass it along as the ``packageId`` field in the ``options`` of the ``renderblocks`` message.

 ```
 f.contentWindow.postMessage({
     type: "renderblocks",
     id: pre.id,
-    code: pre.innerText,
+    code: "",
     options: {
     	packageId: pre.getAttribute("data-packageid")
     }